 Retinal disorders are a leading cause of blindness in the United States.
 Retinal disorders that affect aging eyes include:

 Age-related macular degeneration (AMD).
-AMD can harm the sharp vision needed to see objects clearly and to do common things like driving and reading.
+AMD can harm the sharp, central vision needed to see objects clearly and to do common things like driving and reading.
 During a dilated eye exam, your eye care professional will look for signs of AMD.
 There are treatments for AMD.
 If you have AMD, ask if special dietary supplements could lower your chance of it getting worse.

 Retinal detachment.
 THIS IS A MEDICAL EMERGENCY.
 When the retina separates from the back of the eye, it’s called retinal detachment.
 If you see new floaters or light flashes, or if it seems like a curtain has been pulled over your eye, go to your eye care professional right away.
-With surgery or laser treatment, doctors often can prevent loss of vision.
+With treatment, doctors often can prevent loss of vision.

 Low vision means you cannot fix your eyesight with glasses, contact lenses, medicine, or surgery.
 Low vision affects some people as they age.
 You may have low vision if you: